 Buffered VPN lists 2 addresses, Hungary and Gibraltar.
 We’ll tackle their jurisdictions separately as they’re fairly different.

-Firstly is Gibraltar, which by definition is part of the 14 British Overseas Territories.
+First up is Gibraltar, which by definition is part of the 14 British Overseas Territories.
 Supposedly these territories are self-governing but the amount of cooperation between Gibraltar and the UK is rather complex.

-Secondly is Hungary, which is part of the EU.
+Next is Hungary, which is part of the EU.
 Since Hungary has strong data privacy laws, it is unlikely that Buffered VPN has any issues when it comes to this.